Best practices for creating a modern npm package with security in mind

 in your terminal to have TypeScript build your project in preparation for use and publishing

-That’s all the setup you need to do to use TypeScript for building your npm package that supports both the CommonJS and ECMAScript module formats.
+That’s all the setup you need to do to use TypeScript for building your npm package that supports the CommonJS and ECMAScript module format.
 Next, you’ll learn how to set up and run tests against your npm package code to ensure it produces the results you expect.

 Setting up and adding tests